DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/40 Organize the Form Items/30 In Tabs.md

 The Form uses the [TabPanel](/Documentation/ApiReference/UI_Widgets/dxTabPanel/) component to display tabs.
 You can specify the tab panel's settings in the [tabPanelOptions](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/TabbedItem/#tabPanelOptions) object.

 The following example shows a Form with two groups.
-A tabbed item is nested in the `Personal Data` group.
+A tabbed item is nested in the `Personal Information` group.
 We also configure the tab panel's [height](/Documentation/ApiReference/UI_Widgets/dxTabPanel/Configuration/#height) property in the **tabPanelOptions** object:

 ---